Zaragoza tram: Line 1 (Valdespartera-Parque Goya)

-The initial north-south line has 25 stops with side platforms except in two of them.
-The average distance between consecutive stops is about 500 m, adding a total length of 12.8 km line, operating at an average commercial speed of 19 km/h, with an end-to-end journey time of 40 minutes, 19 minutes for the journey Academia General Militar-Plaza de España (Spain Square) and 21 minutes from Plaza de España to Plaza Cinema Paradiso (Valdespartera).
+The initial north–south line has 25 stops with mostly side platforms except in two cases.
+The average distance between consecutive stops is about 500 m, adding to a total length of 12.8 km line.
+The average commercial speed is 19 km/h, with an end-to-end journey time of 40 minutes; 19 minutes for the journey Academia General Militar-Plaza de España (Spain Square) and 22 minutes from Plaza de España to Plaza Cinema Paradiso (Valdespartera).

-Construction work started on August 18, 2009 and was projected to last four years in two phases:
+Construction work started on August 18, 2009, and was projected to last four years in two phases: